-- 8. AENG 305V: Studies in Writing about Texts: Autofiction (Undergraduate) The course investigated the use and development of autobiographical material and sources in fiction, a method commonly referred to in literary discourse and criticism as autofiction.
+The course investigated the use and development of autobiographical material and sources in fiction, a method commonly referred to in literary discourse and criticism as autofiction.
 It attempted to question, uncover, and analyze the changing notions of 'self', 'identity', 'text', and 'authorship', which at all times are subject to the unseen laws of history.
 Authors/Texts: J.M.
 Coetzee, Youth; Sergei Dovlatov, Pushkin Hills; Sigrid Nunez, A Feather on the Breath of God; W.G.
-Sebald, The Rings of Saturn; Vladimir Nabokov, The Real Life of Sebastian Knight; and Natalia Ginzburg, Family Lexicon. - 9.
-TENG 270: Living Literature: Challenges in the Twenty-First Century (HONORS COLLEGE) Literature in all times and places is at once a historical and contemporary phenomenon.
+Sebald, The Rings of Saturn; Vladimir Nabokov, The Real Life of Sebastian Knight; and Natalia Ginzburg, Family Lexicon.

+- 8. TENG 270: Living Literature: Challenges in the Twenty-First Century (HONORS COLLEGE) Literature in all times and places is at once a historical and contemporary phenomenon.
 For literary and cultural traditions exist in a kind of continuum where the influence of the past is forever at work, modelling and shaping our response to current concerns and experiences.
 With the new technological global order of the twenty-first century, there is now more than ever before in history a greater intermingling of voices and styles from disparate regions of the world as well as the availability of near infinite number of old works that are being digitized and brought back into circulation at an unprecedented rate, creating thereby new configurations and challenges for the study and interpretation of literary texts, and revolutionizing the way we read, assimilate, and transmit knowledge.
-Authors included Anne Carson, JM Coetzee, Elena Ferrante, Franco Moretti, and Rebecca Solnit. - 10.
-AENG 222: World Literature (Undergraduate)

-The course traced the evolving contours of the notion of 'World Literature' through the Romantic, Industrial, Marxist, Modernist, and post-war eras; the historical, economic, and cultural conditions that first gave rise to the idea, and the models and theories (both economic and cultural), styles and works this idea in turn spawned.
+Authors included Anne Carson, JM Coetzee, Elena Ferrante, Franco Moretti, and Rebecca Solnit. - 9.
+AENG 222: World Literature (Undergraduate) The course traced the evolving contours of the notion of 'World Literature' through the Romantic, Industrial, Marxist, Modernist, and post-war eras; the historical, economic, and cultural conditions that first gave rise to the idea, and the models and theories (both economic and cultural), styles and works this idea in turn spawned.
 Authors/Texts: Heinrich von Kleist, Michael Kohlhaas; Gérard De Nerval, Sylvie; Mikhail Lermontov, A Hero of Our Time; Yasunari Kawabata, Thousand Cranes; J.L.
-Borges, Fictions; and Clarice Lispector, Hour of the Star.

-II.
-Ph.D./Master students supervised, graduation year, role (e.g., committee chair)
+Borges, Fictions; and Clarice Lispector, Hour of the Star. - II.
+Ph.D./Master students supervised, graduation year, role (e.g., committee chair) - PhD Committees.

-PhD Committees.
 Completed: Four (4).
-Ongoing: Six (6)

-- 1. Chris Evans (Completed 2023) (Committee Member) Thesis Title: Salt City: A Novel - 2.
+Ongoing: Four (4) - 1.
+Chris Evans (Completed 2023) (Committee Member) Thesis Title: Salt City: A Novel - 2.
 Ben Nadler (Completed 2022) (Committee Member) Thesis Title: Prairie Ashes: An Archive Novel - 3.
 Janna Urschel (Completed 2022) (Committee Member) Thesis Title: Hal: A Romance - 4.
 Alissa Mills Ssendawula (Completed 2018) (Committee Member) Thesis Title: Crossing the Post-Racial Color Line: A 'Novel' Approach to Exploring Whiteness, Blackness, and Passing in 21st Century America. - 5.
 Annika Nerf (ABD) (Committee Member) - 6.
 Adreyo Sen (ABD) (Committee Member) - 7.
 Verónica Jordán-Sardi (ABD) (Committee Member) - 8.
-Sam Axelrod (ABD) (Committee Member) - 9.
-Eunai Joe (Committee Member) - 10.
-Anastasios Karnazes (Committee Member)

-MA Thesis Supervision.
-Completed: Five (5).
+Eunai Joe (ongoing) (Committee Member) - MA Thesis Supervision.
+Completed: Four (4).
 Second Reader.
-Completed: Seven (7)

-- 1. Nyna Dies (Completed 2024) (Director) Thesis Title: Topographies of Desire: On Becoming The Other in Urban Crime Fiction (Awarded Departmental Distinction) - 2.
-Danielle Epting (Completed 2020) (Director) Thesis Title: Eyes Shut-stories

-- 3. Angélica L. Schubert (Completed 2019) (Director) Thesis Title: Unbecoming: A Collection of Short Works - 4.
-Daniel Warhol (Completed 2019) (Director) Thesis Title: The Magic of a Strange Sky-Nature and the Mysticism of Memory in Beckett's Trilogy - 5.
-Julian Mostachetti (Completed 2018) (Director) Thesis Title: (i)-a story cycle - 6.
-Lakota Levandowski (Completed 2023) (Second Reader) Thesis Title: Like I was Taught / But Can't Remember - 7.
-Kirsten Ferguson (Completed 2023) (Second Reader) Thesis Title: Season of the Chanterelles & Other Stories - 8.
-Christy O'Callaghan-Leue (Completed 2023) (Second Reader) Thesis Title: Jars of Wilda Point: Short Stories - 9.
-Gyuri Kang (Completed 2022) (Second Reader) Thesis Title: Practicing Re-Enlightenment: Technology revisited in the age of climate change - 10.
-Laura Pierson (Completed 2020) (Second Reader) Thesis Title: And We Run: A Novella - 11.
-Kelsie Seehusen (Completed 2019) (Second Reader) Thesis Title: Stories in Order to Live: Essays - 12.
-Kassandra R. Milligan (Completed 2019) (Second Reader) Thesis Title: Home's History: A Docupoetry Series about Fort Ann and Preservation of Battle Hill - III.
-Undergraduate students supervised.
+Completed: Six (6).
+Ongoing: One (1) - 1.
+Danielle Epting (Completed 2020) (Director) Thesis Title: Eyes Shut-stories - 2.
+Angélica L. Schubert (Completed 2019) (Director) Thesis Title: Unbecoming: A Collection of Short Works - 3.
+Daniel Warhol (Completed 2019) (Director) Thesis Title: The Magic of a Strange Sky-Nature and the Mysticism of Memory in Beckett's Trilogy - 4.
+Julian Mostachetti (Completed 2018) (Director) Thesis Title: (i)-a story cycle - 5.
+Kirsten Ferguson (Completed 2023) (Second Reader) Thesis Title: Season of the Chanterelles & Other Stories

-Honors Thesis Supervision.
-Completed: Six (6)